indigo-astronomy/indigo_imager/ain_users_guide/ain_users_guide.md

 In order to transfer less amount of data through the network sub-frames with size of 10 or 20 radii centered around the selection can be used.
 This is applicable only for "Peak/HFD" estimator.

 ##### Focus compensation
-This is the temperature compensation factor, in steps per degree celsius.
+This is the temperature compensation factor, in steps per degree Celsius.
 This is how many steps will be applied when **Auto compensation** is ON with each degree change of the ambient temperature.

 ##### On focus failed (Peak/HFD)
 This defines what to do if the auto focus procedure fils.
 If **Return to the initial position** is checked it will return to the starting position otherwise it will just stop.
 This applies to "Peak/HFD" estimator only.
 "RMS Contrast" it will always stop.